Clover and grass

 What's for dinner?

-Mostly sheep eat grass, clover, forbs, and other pasture plants.
+Mostly sheep eat grass, legumes, forbs, and other pasture plants.
 They especially love forbs.
-It is usually their first choice of food in a pasture.
+In fact, it is usually their first choice of food in a pasture.
 A forb is a broad-leaf plant other than grass.
-It is a flowering plant Forbs are very nutritious.
-As compared to cattle, sheep eat a greater variety of plants and select a more nutritious diet, but less so than goats.
+It is a flowering plant.
+Forbs are often very nutritious.
+As compared to cattle, sheep eat a greater variety of plants and select a more nutritious diet, though less so than goats.

 Sheep will graze for an average of seven hours per day, mostly in the hours around dawn and in the late afternoon, near sunset.
-When supplements are fed, it is best to feed them in the middle of the day so that normal grazing patterns are not disrupted.
+When supplements are fed to pastured sheep, it is best to feed them in the middle of the day so that normal grazing patterns are not disrupted.

 Reproductive rates and lamb growth rates are lower in arid climates than high-rainfall areas that grow more plentiful forage.
-As a result, wool production tends to be of greater importance in these environments, as it takes less nutrition to grow good quality wool than to raise lambs and produce milk.
+As a result, wool production tends to be of greater importance in arid and semi-arid environments, as it takes less nutrition to grow good quality wool than to produce milk and raise lambs.
 A farmer may be able to graze ten sheep on one acre of improved pasture in Maryland, whereas one sheep could require ten acres of native range in West Texas.

 Sometimes, pasture plants are cut, chopped, and brought to the sheep.
 Fresh harvested forage is called green chop.
-This "cut-and-carry" system of feeding is common in developing countries.
+This "cut-and-carry" system of feeding is common in developing countries, where labor is not a limiting factor.
+Many types of plants can be cut, chopped, if necessary, and fed to sheep.

 A protein source, such as soybean meal or cottonseed meal is usually added to the grain ration, along with vitamins and minerals to make a 100 percent nutritionally-balanced feed.
 Unbalanced grain rations can lead to a variety of health concerns.